sptankard/digitalsecuritycurriculum/pages/02.curriculum/03.secure-your-phone/chapter3.en.md

 Once your PIN is selected make sure you phone is fully charged and backed up as you will not want to disturb the Encryption process.
 A back up also ensures that if anything goes wrong during encryption that your data is protected and your phone can be restored.

-Once the phone is ready and plugged in, please begin Encrypting by hitting Encrypt.
-The process should last anywhere from 30min to a couple of hours.
+Once the phone is ready and plugged in, please begin by hitting **Encrypt**.
+The process should last anywhere from 30 min to a couple of hours.

 ![](/images/Curriculum_img_16.jpg)